-The range of hazardous substances found and created at work is so broad that the resulting health problems can range from short-term skin, nose and throat irritation right through to serious and fatal lung diseases and cancers.
+The range of hazardous substances used and created at work is so broad that the resulting health problems can range from short-term skin, nose and throat irritation right through to serious and fatal lung diseases and cancers.

-As a result, a wide range of workers are potentially at risk of ill health due to exposure to hazardous substances, including:
+As a result, a wide range of workers face a risk of ill health due to exposure to hazardous substances, including:

-- Cleaners and catering staff who may come into contact with solvents found in cleaning materials - Engineering workers who can inhale fumes, dusts and gases during tasks such as welding, soldering, cutting, abrasive blasting and machining metals; and can suffer skin damage from contact with substance such as lubricants, adhesives, degreasers and metalworking fluids - Construction workers who can be exposed to harmful airborne substances, such as silica dust from cutting concrete, bricks and mortar; asbestos fibres present in buildings; fumes from epoxy resins and solvent vapour from some paints, thinners and glues; and skin exposure to harmful substances, such as wet cement, degreasers, bitumen and solvents in some paints and glues
+- Cleaners and catering staff who may come into contact with solvents found in cleaning materials - Engineering workers who can inhale fumes, dusts and gases during tasks such as welding, soldering, cutting, abrasive blasting and machining metals; and can suffer skin damage from contact with substances such as lubricants, adhesives, degreasers and metalworking fluids

-Woodworkers, such as carpenters and joiners - who can breathe in or suffer skin exposure to substances such as wood dusts, adhesives and varnishes
+- Construction workers who can be exposed to harmful airborne substances, such as silica dust from cutting concrete, bricks and mortar; asbestos fibres in buildings; fumes from epoxy resins; solvent vapour from some paints, thinners and glues; and skin exposure to harmful substances, such as wet cement, degreasers, bitumen and solvents in some paints and glues - Woodworkers, such as carpenters and joiners - who can breathe in or suffer skin exposure to substances such as wood dusts, adhesives and varnishes - Beauticians who can suffer dermatitis from skin contact with solvents in nail varnish removers: and chest wheezing, chest tightness and asthma from inhaling dust filings from artificial nails, for example - Bakers who can inhale flour dust, or dusts from ingredients such as soya.

-66 A wide range of workers are potentially at risk of ill health.
+A wide range of workers face health risks from hazardous substances.